-Parrots are one of the most intelligent pets you can own.
-That makes them skilled at learning tricks and playing games.
+Parrots are intelligent birds that are skilled at learning tricks and playing games.
 If you want to broaden your parrot’s range of skills, you can do so with training sessions.
-As long as you’re consistent and reward your parrot, it will retain the knowledge required to perform the tricks for a long time.
+As long as you’re consistent and reward your parrot, it will retain the knowledge required to perform the tricks.

 The best tricks for parrots play on their inquisitive nature.
-As natural mimics, you can teach parrots to talk and dance by speaking and jiving with them.
-You can also teach more functional tricks, like “step up” or “fetch.”
+You can teach parrots to talk and dance by speaking and jiving with them.
+You can teach functional tricks, like “step up” or “fetch.”
 You can teach a parrot to play dead or wave at you.
-Your parrot can even learn to shake hands or use the bathroom in certain areas.
+Your parrot can learn to shake hands or use the bathroom in certain areas.

 No matter the trick, repetition is key.
 For example, teaching a parrot to talk requires 15-20 minutes of training per day.
-Training sessions may take a day or two for simple tricks.
+Training sessions may take 1-2 days for simple tricks.
 Complicated tricks may require months of consistent instruction.
-No matter the case, be sure to let your parrot take its time.
-Parrots learn new skills better when they’re having fun.
+No matter the case, parrots learn new skills better when they’re having fun.

 Best Tricks to Teach Your Parrot